Loading...

 The OTD program admissions process uses a holistic approach to admissions valuing both cognitive and non-cognitive traits to evaluate the strength of applicants to ensure a more balance admission decision.

-If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the syllabus there.
+If your class fulfills a requirement, but is under a different title, please upload the syllabus to the OTCAS website under the supporting information quadrant (documents), where it gives you an option to upload and you can add the document there.

 Natural Sciences (12 credit minimum)